maximelucas/HOI_shape_sync_differently/README.md

 ### Contents
 - `utils.py`: useful functions used in the notebooks.
 - `*.ipynb`: the notebooks used to reproduce the results and figures.
-- `data/`: the data used in the analysis.
+- `data/`: the brain connectome data used in Figs. 5 to 7 (available from https://neurodata.io/project/connectomes/).

 ### Dependencies